JS-RML/ddh_hardware/README.md

 ### ODrive

 Label the two ODrive boards with `ODrive_R` and `ODrive_L` respectively.
 Record their serial numbers in `ddh_driver/config/ddh_default.yaml`.
-You can check the serial number using `odrivetools` in the terninal.
+You can check the serial number using `odrivetool` in the terminal.

 ![sn](images/sn.png)